lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 <p class = "sub-header">Training </p>

+- hardware used
+- settings
+  - epochs
+  - ..
+- trainings results
+-

 <p class = "sub-header">Result </p>

+ - weakness
+   - Fragments of objects are detected as the object with a high probability (99%+)
+- Still convicing performance if the nms is tweaked right

 #### Conclusion

+- Framework created to automate the process of creating training data
+  - Possibly transfarable to other projects
+    - Depending on the quality of the object animation.
+(Proto files)
+      - number of polygons
+      - textures

 #### Notes for this chapter (to be deleted later)
 - How the first approach turned out